Rambler Rebel: 1957

 The Rebel's engine also differed from the 327s installed in the 1957 Ambassador and Hudson Hornet models because it used mechanical valve lifters and a higher compression ratio.
 Since both engines were rated at 255 hp, it is probable that the Rebel's was underrated.

 Power steering and power drum brakes were also standard, as on all Rambler Custom models.
 The car was available only in silver metallic paint accented with gold anodized aluminum inserts along the sides.
-Padded dashboards and visors, rear child proof door locks, and seat belts were all optional.
+Padded dashboards and visors, rear child-proof door locks, and seat belts were all optional.
 A total of 1,500 Rebels were produced in 1957.
 Integrated air conditioning system, the All Weather Eye was a $345 option.

 The Rebel is considered to be a precursor of the muscle cars (rear-wheel drive mid-size cars with powerful V8 engines and special trims) that became so popular in the 1960s.
 It also foretold that muscle-type performance would be included among AMC's models.

 Fuel injection option

 The Bendix Electrojector electronic manifold injection (EFI) was to be optional on the 1957 Rambler Rebel with a flashy introduction at the Daytona Beach Road Course trials.
 The Rebel's Electrojector equipped engine was rated at 288 bhp.
 This was to have been the first mass-produced engine with a transistorized "brain box" fuel injection system.
 A Rambler Rebel with the optional EFI was tested by Motor Trend, and they recorded this sedan going faster from a standing start than the 1957 Chevrolet Corvette with mechanical fuel injection.

 The Bendix system's public debut in December 1956 was followed by a March 1957 price bulletin listing it as a US$395 option, but because of supplier difficulties, EFI Rebels would only be available after June 15.
 This was to have been the first production EFI engine, but Electrojector's teething problems meant only pre-production cars were so equipped: thus, very few cars so equipped were ever sold, and none were made available to the public.
-The Rambler's EFI was more advanced than the mechanical types then appearing on the market and the engines ran fine in warm weather, but suffered hard starting in cooler temperatures.
+The Rambler's EFI was more advanced than the mechanical types then appearing on the market and the engines ran fine in warm weather, but encountered difficulty with starting in cooler temperatures.
 As a result, all of the production Rebels used a four-barrel carburetor.
 Nevertheless, the EFI option remained in the published owner's manual.